 But what is branded content?

-Branded content is content that brings value to your customers.
+Branded content is content that brings value to your new customers.
 It lets you show to your audience who your company is and what your brand represents.

 This type of content strays from traditional advertising.
 Its purpose is to entertain or to inform, to catch consumer’s attention, and drive real engagement.